agatakrawczyk/online-store-app/README.md

-# README
+# Online store application

-Steps that are necessary to get the application up and running:
+## How to get the application up and running

 	git clone
 	- clone the repository from GitHub to the current directory